Policy 3122PProcedure - Excused & Unexcused Absences

 - A list of all interventions that have been attempted, a copy of any previous truancy assessment completed by the student’s current school district, the history of approved best practices intervention or research-based intervention(s) previously provided to the student by the district, and a copy of the most recent truancy information document provided to the parent.

 Petitions may be served by certified mail, return receipt requested, but if such service is unsuccessful, personal service is required.
 At the district’s choice, it may be represented by a person who is not an attorney at hearings related to truancy petitions.

 If the allegations in the petition are established by a preponderance of the evidence, the court will grant the petition and enter an order assuming jurisdiction to intervene for a period of time determined by the court, after considering the facts alleged in the petition and the circumstances of the student, to most likely cause the student to return to and remain in school while the student is subject to the court’s jurisdiction.

 If the court assumes jurisdiction, the school district will periodically report to the court any additional unexcused absences by the student, actions taken by the school district, and an update on the student’s academic status in school at a schedule specified by the court.
 The first report must be received no later than three (3) months from the date that the court assumes jurisdiction.

 All sanctions imposed for failure to comply with the attendance policies and procedures will be implemented in conformance with state and district regulations regarding discipline or corrective action.
-(See policy 3241, Classroom Management, Discipline and Corrective Action.)
+(See policy 3241, Student Discipline.)